-The company's business office is located in Stamford in the US and is formally owned 56.5 per cent by Statoil Norsk LNG AS, which reflects the SDFI's ownership interest under the marketing and sale instruction.
-The remaining 43.5 per cent is owned by Statoil North America Inc. As a result of the merger between Statoil and Hydro's petroleum activities in 2007, the profit/loss is allocated in accordance with a skewed distribution model which gives 48.4 per cent to the SDFI.
+The company's business office is located in Stamford in the US and it is formally owned 56.5 per cent by Statoil Norsk LNG AS, which reflects the SDFI's ownership interest under the marketing and sale instruction.
+The remaining 43.5 per cent is owned by Statoil North America Inc. As a result of the merger between Statoil and Hydro's petroleum activities in 2007, the profit/loss is allocated in accordance with a disproportionate distribution model which gives 48.4 per cent to the SDFI.

-Statoil consolidates its holding in SNG with other US operations, and uses SNG as a marketing company for gas sales in the American market.
-The SDFI participates in SNG under the marketing and sale instruction with regard to activities related to the marketing and sale of the government's LNG from Snøhvit.
+The SDFI participates in SNG under the marketing and sale instruction with regard to activities related to the marketing and sale of the state's LNG from Snøhvit.
 Cash flows from SNG are settled continuously on a monthly basis in connection with the purchase and sale of LNG.